 Mathias Zdarsky demonstrates the initiation of the method of step turning the called the "Wenden".
 One of many modern Alpine skiing techniques Zdarsky developed in 1905.
-A 19th century Renaissance Man—and yes, eccentric—this Austrian’s extraordinary achievements were largely responsible for the sport we know today.
+His extraordinary achievements were largely responsible for the sport we know today.
 Available in two sizes 8 x 10 and 11 x 14.
-These are both high quality Giclée Prints.

 Mathias Zdarsky (25 February 1856 in Kozichowitz, Czech: Kožichovice near Třebíč District of Austria, present Czechia – 20 June 1940 in St. Pölten, Austria) was an early ski pioneer and is considered one of the founders of modern Alpine skiing technique.
 He was probably Austria's first ski instructor.
 He was also a teacher, painter and sculptor.